kananniftiyev/CloudCourier/frontend/README.md

 ## 🎨 UI Component Library

-**CloudShareX** is built with the help of the [Mui Joy UI](https://github.com/muijoy/mui-joy) component library.
+**CloudCourier 📦** is built with the help of the [Mui Joy UI](https://github.com/muijoy/mui-joy) component library.
 This library provides a rich set of UI components and styles that enhance the visual appeal and functionality of the project's user interface.

 Some of the key benefits of using Mui Joy UI include: